What should your next fitness goal be? Take the quiz.

 It’s more than a great cardio workout.

-Thinking about taking up cycling or just looking to take your cycling to the next level?
-Understanding the muscles used in a cycling workout can help you better prepare for your workout, recover more quickly after a session, and identify ways to make your routine more balanced.
+Thinking about taking up cycling or just looking to take your rides to the next level?
+Understanding which muscles cycling works can help you better prepare for your workout, recover more quickly after a session, and identify ways to make your routine more balanced.
 Whether you prefer to ride inside or outside, identify as a weekend warrior or a hardcore fitness enthusiast, here’s what you need to know about your cycling muscles to reach your goals—no matter what they are.

 What Muscles Does a Bike Work?